 In AMN, VLCFA accumulation can affect either only the spinal cord or both the brain and spinal cord.

-The disease can also affect the adrenal glands, located on top of the kidneys, and cause them to fail to supply adequate levels of essential hormones such as cortisol and aldosterone required for several important body functions.
+The disease can also affect the adrenal glands, located on top of the kidneys, preventing them from supplying adequate levels of essential hormones such as cortisol and aldosterone.

 The occurrence and severity of AMN symptoms vary from person to person.
 The most common symptoms include: